nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 ### 1.2.1 Commands

 `MathReceiver` should implement a MR_SET_FACTOR1 command.
 This command will set a factor used for any subsequent operations.
-The result of the commanded operation will be multipled by this factor.
+The result of the commanded operation will be multiplied by this factor.
 It should default to 0 if the command is never invoked.

 `MathReceiver` should also implement a MR_CLEAR_EVENT_THROTTLE command to clear the throttled MR_SET_FACTOR1 event (see below).